 - What’s this kimono getup paired with gold high heels?
 Is she going for trendy or the high-end call girl look?
 Hanna, I thought you worked in FASHION! -6 points

-- So Emily is donating eggs because she’s broke; she spent all the money her dad left her and never graduated college. +4 points I guess, because it makes sense for at least one of the girls not being super successful at age 22.
+- So Emily is donating eggs because she’s broke; she spent all the money her dad left her and never graduated college. +4 points I guess, because it makes sense that at least one of the girls would not be super successful at age 22.

 - Sara burned her hands by touching live wires when she tried to regain her balance after Emily clocked her in the jaw.
 Yep, still not blaming the girls for whatever happened to that psycho, but -3 points for “not being able to touch anything” because of the burn.
 Is that even a thing?

 - This would be an utterly unremarkable episode if not for the Spencer-Caleb HOOK UP!
 I don’t know how I feel about this.
 Hanna doesn’t, either, although she’s being quite the magnanimous, albeit uncomfortable, best friend. +4 points.

 - So Caleb is working for Veronica’s campaign and is now seeing Spencer; Toby is dating the opposition’s daughter.
 And in an unexpected display of openness and honesty, Spencer asks Hanna for permission and Caleb tells Toby as soon as he hooks up with Spencer.
 Could it be that our liars are growing up? +6 points, because you know this will get even more complicated.

 - Also, -3 points for bringing this new Yvonne girl into the fold.
 What are the odds that both candidates running for senator are from that tiny town, and the opposition’s daughter would be getting dating Spencer’s ex? -2 points not because it makes less sense than anything else on this show, but because her acting is hideous.